barely-a-dev/spm/README.md

 ## Security Notes

 - Package operations requiring system modifications need root privileges
-- GitHub tokens are stored in plaintext - use tokens with minimal necessary permissions
-- All packages are verified before installation
 - File permissions are preserved and enforced during installation

 ## License